syntax-tree/hast-util-to-html/readme.md

 Close self-closing nodes with an extra slash (`/`): `<img />` instead of `<img>` (`boolean`, default: `false`).
+See `tightSelfClosing` to control whether a space is used before the slash.

 Not used in the SVG space.